 The Sun shines because it is continually producing energy in its core through hydrogen fusion.

 The temperature at the surface of the Sun is 5780 K. In the core, the temperature is about 15 million degrees.

-convection zone radiation zone core The core extends from the Sun's centre to about onequarter of its radius, or about 175 million km.
+The core extends from the Sun's centre to about one-quarter of its radius, or about 175 million km.
 It contains about 1.6% of the Sun's volume, but about one-half of its mass.
-Outside the core, no energy is produced; the energy from the core spreads outwards, first by radiation, then by convection.

-Convection takes place in the outer 30% of the Sun's radius: the heat is transported by giant bubbles of gas circulating upwards, releasing their energy, then sinking down again.
+The convection zone takes up the outer 30% of the Sun's radius: the heat is transported by giant bubbles of gas circulating upwards, releasing their energy, then sinking down again.